jeremy9959/Math-Python/docs/notebooks/Plotting.md

 ---
+layout: default
-title: Plotting (in Python)
+title: Plotting in python
-subtitle: Fundamentals of Data Science
-format: html
-author: Jeremy Teitelbaum
+nav_exclude: true
 ---

 The main tool for plotting in R is `ggplot`, which we have talked about a little and which will be covered in detail in other courses.